Dog Life Expectancy Chart: How Long Do Dogs Live?

 Care

-As the owner, you can impact the care you provide for your dog.
+As an owner, you can impact the care you provide for your dog.
+Think of yourself as your dog’s parent.
 A dog with a proper, nutritious diet and exercise can live longer than one without.
-In addition, taking your furry friend to annual wellness exams at the veterinarian and getting her booster shots can result in a healthy dog with a longer lifespan.
+In addition, taking your furry friend to the veterinarian for annual wellness exams and getting her booster shots can result in a healthy dog with a longer lifespan.

 Size

-Research shows that larger dogs live for a shorter period of time when compared to smaller ones.
-For example, an Irish Wolfhound (average 115 pounds) has an average lifespan of seven years, while a Jack Russell Terrier (average of 15 pounds) can live up to 13-16 years.
+Research shows that larger dogs live for a shorter period of time compared to smaller ones.
+For example, an Irish Wolfhound (average 115 pounds) has an average lifespan of eight years, while a Jack Russell Terrier (average of 15 pounds) can live up to 13-16 years.
+Medium-size dogs like the French Bulldog live between 10 and 13 years.
+Below, you can see the average lifespan of dogs based on size.

-Inbreeding can reduce the lifespan of canines.
-Cross-breed dogs have a longer lifespan in comparison.
-Inbred dogs have a risk of carrying genes for illnesses that are common to that specific breed.
-Further, “mutts” who have at least two breeds tend to have the least health problems and live longer than their purebred counterparts.
+Inbreeding or pure breeding can reduce canines’ lifespans.
+Cross-breed dogs have a longer lifespan than purebred dogs due to greater genetic diversity.
+Purebred dogs are at risk of carrying genes for illnesses that are common to that specific breed.
+Further, “mutts” who have at least two breeds tend to have the fewest health problems and live longer than their purebred counterparts.

 Spayed Or Neutered